hedrergudene/SCViT/README.md

-# HViT for image clasification
+# SCViT for image clasification